 What is the cost of the Alberta driving test?

 The cost of this written driver test is $20.00.
-If you fail and have to retake the exam the fee will be $17.
+If you fail and must retake the exam, the fee will be $17.
 The $20 includes the driving, vision, and knowledge exams.

 The requirements for the Alberta driving test:

-To take the written exam you need to show up at the drive center with some documents.
+It would be best to arrive at the drive center with some documents to take the written exam.
 After the verification of the documents, you can sit for the exam.
 The documents you need are:

 - Your legal name